DooDesch/SweepersHeaven/README.md

 - **Max Items per Sweep**: Set a limit on the number of items picked up in one go.
 - **Pickup Key**: Assign a custom key to activate the broom for sweeping.
 - **Debug Mode**: Toggle debug mode for spawning extra items and testing.
+- **Mini Transporter Pickup**: Enable or disable the ability to pick up items with the Mini Transporter.

 ## Development